• Skip to primary navigation

 Miso Carbonara Udon

-Inspired by Marugame Monzo, I was so excited to figure out how easy it is to make Miso Carbonara Udon (味噌カルボナーラうどん) at home.
-Now it isn’t quite as good as the restaurant’s without going to extra step of making the udon noodles by hand (update: I now know how to make homemade udon noodles!), but this dish is definitely still delicious and comes together quickly in less than 15 minutes.
+Inspired by Marugame Monzo, I was so excited to figure out how easy it is to make Miso Carbonara Udon (味噌カルボナーラうどん) at home!
+Overall, everything comes together in about 20-30 minutes.

 Notable ingredients